BazzaCuda/MinimalistMediaPlayerX/README.md

 `\`						| decrease playback speed.
 Can be held down for rapid decrease.
 `1`						| reset the playback speed to normal, i.e. [1]00%
 Tabbing |
-`T`						| [T]ab through the media file a 100th (default), 50th, 20th or 10th of its duration (use SHIFT-ALT, ALT, SHIFT, CAPS LOCK to modify).
+`T`						| [T]ab through the media file a 100th (default), 200th or 10th of its duration (use ALT (10th) and CAPS LOCK (200th) to modify).
 Can be held down for rapid tabbing.
-`Ctrl-T`				| [T]ab back through the media file a 100th (default), 50th, 20th or 10th of its duration (use ALT, SHIFT, CAPS LOCK to modify).
+`Ctrl-T`				| [T]ab back through the media file a 100th (default), 200th or 10th of its duration (use ALT (10th) and CAPS LOCK (200th) to modify).
 Can be held down for rapid tabbing.
 `TAB`					| tab forwards 1 second.
-Can be held down to do a "fast forward" through the media file `Ctrl-TAB`				| tab backwards 1 second.
-Can be held down to do a "fast reserve" through the media file Freeze Frame |
+Can be tapped repeatedly or held down to do a "fast forward" through the media file `Ctrl-TAB`				| tab backwards 1 second.
+Can be tapped repeatedly or held down to do a "fast reserve" through the media file Freeze Frame |
 `RIGHT ARROW`			| pauses the video and steps forwards one frame.
 Can be held down for rapid continuous stepping.
 `LEFT ARROW`			| pauses the video and steps backwards one frame.
 Can be held down for rapid continuous stepping.